 Anyway, this list got rather long very quickly indeed, so I whittled it down to twenty (!) as I couldn’t remove any more.
 All of these, by the way, I own in one form or another (CD, download, DVD, video, or a combination of these).

-Let’s start with the first one that we even suggested – the audio document of a legendary live tour that frankly I’ve been kicking myself for missing ever since.
+Let’s start with the first one that we even suggested – the audio document of a legendary live tour that frankly, I’ve been kicking myself for missing ever since.
 Rather than just playing each song in turn, the utter joy of this album, and the live sets it was taken from, apparently, is the way that songs are cut up and rebuilt from the ground up, effortlessly mixing one into another, and then – more than a few times – returning to certain tracks a second time to whoops of joy from the clearly ecstatic crowd.
 Interestingly – particularly with a live show as visually arresting as this was, Daft Punk declined to release a DVD, stating instead that the (many, many) YouTube clips from the heart of the crowd were more representative of it.

 One show I did see – many, many years ago at v98 – was Underworld in their prime, and it remains the best “electronic” live show I’ve ever seen.
 Underworld’s lengthy, trance-like epic songs lend themselves exceptionally well to live performance, particularly as they have a vocalist/frontman onstage in the shape of Karl Hyde, not to mention the complex, detailed visuals that the band use too.
-But also, this album works as a better “best-of” than the single collection did, as it captures the sheer thrill of their live sound, in particular the glorious mix of Rez/Cowgirl (two tracks that of course are built from the same base anyway) that closes the album – the roar of the crowd as Cowgirl rises from the ashes of Rez gives me goosebumps every time I hear it.
+But also, this album works as a better “best-of” than the single collection did, as it captures the sheer thrill of their live sound, in particular, the glorious mix of Rez/Cowgirl (two tracks that of course are built from the same base anyway) that closes the album – the roar of the crowd as Cowgirl rises from the ashes of Rez gives me goosebumps every time I hear it.

 I finally saw Kraftwerk in their native Düsseldorf back in January – one of the best gigs of my life, period – and this live album/DVD, now a good eight years old or so, gives a good idea of just how brilliant they are live.
-OK, so with the current shows you need to see it “in the flesh” (with the show having 3D visuals and sounds), but again the seamless mixing and retooling of old favourites is simply brilliant.
+OK, so with the current shows you need to see it “in the flesh” (with the show having 3D visuals and sounds), but again the seamless mixing and retooling of old favourites are simply brilliant.

 Talking of retooling…There are a number of 242 live albums – I have four official ones, and a couple of others – but this is the one that was the most significant.
 This was where 242 brought themselves bang up-to-date, turbocharging their sound in spectacular style, and more than likely finding themselves a whole new audience in a late-90s world where “electronica” ruled the roost.
 Everything here has been changed around, but mainly there are amazing shots of adrenalin into classics, such as the longstanding live merging of Moldavia and Neurobashing sounding better and harder than ever, a bruising Im Rhythmus Bleiben, and then the astonishing, thundering build of set-opener Happiness (itself one of the many variations of Modern Angel) that is one of my favourite songs ever.